wbleonard/pause-inactive-clusters/README.md

 ### pauseInactiveClusters

-This fuction will be called by a trigger.
+This function will be called by a trigger.
 As it's not possible to pass a parameter to a scheduled trigger, it uses a hard-coded lookback window of 60 minutes that you can change to meet your needs.
-You could even store the value in an Atlas database and build a UI to manage it’s setting :-).
+You could even store the value in an Atlas database and build a UI to manage its setting :-).

 The function will evaluate all projects and clusters in the organization where it’s hosted.
-Understanding that there are likely projects or clusters that you never want paused, the function also includes an excludeProjects array, where you can specify name of the projects to exclude from evaluation.
+Understanding that there are likely projects or clusters that you never want paused, the function also includes an excludeProjects array, where you can specify a list of project names to exclude from evaluation.

 Finally, you’ll notice the call to pauseCluster is commented out.
 I suggest you run this function for a couple of days and review the Trigger logs to verify it behaves as you’d expect.